 |Maths CBSE Exam Pattern 2018-2019||CBSE New Exam Pattern For 2019-2020 – Maths|

-iii.
-Section C comprises 10 questions of 3 marks each.
+iii. choosing C comprises 10 questions of each 3 marks.

-iv.
-Section D comprises 8 questions of 4 marks each.
+iv. choosing D comprises 8 questions of 4 marks each.

 There is no overall choice.
 Nonetheless, an internal option has been provided in two questions of 1 mark each, two questions of 2 marks any, four questions of 3 marks each & three questions of 4 marks each.
 You have to attempt just one of the options in all such questions

-iii.
-Section C comprises 8 questions of 3 marks each.
+iii. choosing C comprises 8 questions of each 3 marks.

 iv.
 Part D includes 6 questions of 4 marks each.

 There is no overall choice.
 Nonetheless, internal options have been provided in two questions of 1 mark all, two questions of 2 marks all, three questions of 3 marks each & three questions of 4 marks each.
-Candidates must attempt only one of the alternatives in all such questions.
+The student must attempt just one of the alternatives within all such questions.

 Apart from that, the board has included two levels of Mathematics exam during students of Class 10. – Standard plus Basic Mathematics.
-The existing syllabus for Mathematics will be known as Standard syllabus while the easier syllabus will be known as Basic.
-Students who fail to pass in the Mathematics exam can opt for Basic Mathematics exam as it will be easier than the Standard Mathematics.
-But students who choose Basic Mathematics will not be able to choose Mathematics subject in their higher studies.
+The present prospectus for Mathematics will be known as Standard schedule while the simpler schedule will be known as Basic.
+Understudies who neglect to go in the Mathematics test can decide on the Basic Mathematics test as it will be simpler than the Standard Mathematics.
+In any case, understudies who pick Basic Mathematics won’t have the option to pick Mathematics subject in their higher investigations.

 Check Here Now: CBSE Results